UPDATED 20th Jun 2020

 The most important part of developing digital products is communication between everyone involved.
 We're keeping an eye on this in our weekly retros.
 Some people thrive off face to face communication and there are advantages to having everyone in the same room.
 Please be assured we're doing what we can to develop healthy remote communication habits.
 For example, we're about to trial a "whole-company" virtual standup, and encouraging people to video-chat rather than just Slack each other.

-Dan and Poonam have divided the mobile devices between themselves to ensure they can each test across a wide range of devices.
+Poonam has mobile devices at home to ensure she can test across a wide range of devices.
 We are investing in cloud-based device farms to help fill in any gaps.
 The goal is to offer the same test coverage we could achieve in our own offices.

 We'll continue to use tools such as BrowserStack for web-app and PWA testing.